 What Is the State Tree of Minnesota?
-How Was It Decided?
+Facts & FAQ

 You can learn a lot about a state when you learn its recognized symbols.
 It’s no wonder that Florida chose the orange for its state fruit or Wisconsin opted for the dairy cow as its state domesticated animal.
 Minnesota’s pick for its state tree comes with a bit of a twist.
 Not only did it designate a seemingly obvious selection, but it also renamed it to reflect its cultural heritage.